eleni-chr/Analysis-of-small-ncRNA-seq/README.md

 _README written by Dr Eleni Christoforidou._

 ## Overview
 This repository contains the complete workflow for analysing RNA-seq data focusing on small RNAs, including miRNAs, tRFs, and piRNAs.
 The analysis pipeline processes raw FASTQ files, trims adapters, performs quality control, aligns reads to reference sequences, and quantifies RNA abundance.
-The associated RNA-seq data files (.fastq.gz) are publicly available at XXXX.
-The associated publication of the results of this analysis is open-access at XXXXX.
+The associated RNA-seq data files (.fastq.gz) are publicly available at [Insert Database Name or Link].
+The results of this analysis are published in an open-access article available at [Insert DOI or URL].

 ## Features
 - **Concatenating:** Scripts for concatenating sequencing files from multiple RNA-seq runs.